petersulyok/smfc/README.md

  - [`coretemp`](https://www.kernel.org/doc/html/latest/hwmon/coretemp.html): temperature report for Intel(R) CPUs
  - [`drivetemp`](https://www.kernel.org/doc/html/latest/hwmon/drivetemp.html): temperature report for SATA hard disks (available in kernel 5.6+ versions)

 Use file `/etc/modules` for persistent loading of these modules.
-Both modules provides `hwmon` interface in filesystem `/sys` so we can read the the temperatures of CPU and hard disks easily with reading the content of specific files.
+Both modules provide `hwmon` interface in file system `/sys` so we can read the temperatures of CPU and hard disks easily with reading the content of specific files.
 The service will find the following locations of these files:

  - CPU: `/sys/devices/platform/coretemp.0/hwmon/hwmon*/temp1_input`
  - HD: `/sys/class/scsi_disk/0:0:0:0/device/hwmon/hwmon*/temp1_input`